vitto4/MinnaNoDS/README.md

 ## 📚 Bibliography

-As you may know, `みんなの日本語 初級` comes in two books of twenty-five lessons each ; both available in two editions (the second of which is an updated version of the original).
+As you may know, `Minna no Nihongo Shokyū` comes in two books of twenty-five lessons each ; both available in two editions (the second of which is an updated version of the original).

 Presented bellow is a table showing the books used in the making of the database.